 Ross River pathway is a perfect place to let your dog have a swim.
 There are concrete paths beside the river all the way from the city to the dam.
 Link them up or choose a circuit around the river.

 Run up and down the sandy beaches of Rowes Bay, or walk along the concrete footpath.
-Explore some of the track around the forts, grave site, and Shelly Beach.
+Note that dogs are not permitting in Townsville Town Common Conservation Park or Cape Pallarenda Conservation Park.

 Magnetic Island excursion